-The remaining water quality parameters included in Table 16 are an indicative and non-exhaustive selection proposed at the Expert Meeting in Cambridge.
+The remaining water quality parameters included in Table 16 are an indicative and nonexhaustive selection proposed at the Expert Meeting in Cambridge.
 Additional condition parameters may also be considered.
-For example, river flow is proposed as a condition parameter for river ecosystems in the SEEA EEA (see Table 4.4, p83, UN et al., 2014b).
-This condition parameter is also presented in National River Ecosystem accounts for South Africa (Nel & Driver, 2015) and is identified as relevant to SDG 6.6.1 (UN Environment, no date a).
+For example, river flow is proposed as a condition parameter for river ecosystems in the SEEA EA (see Table 4.4, p83, UN et al., 2014b).
+This condition parameter is also presented in National River Ecosystem accounts for South Africa (Nel & Driver, 2015) and is identified as relevant to SDG 6.6.1 (UN Environment, n.d-a).
 Other parameters could include the degree of modification (canalisation, barrages, and reservoirs), fragmentation or connectivity.
 A wider range of species indicators could also be incorporated into Table 16, for example population indexes of harvested species or the abundance of species that are sensitive to water quality (e.g., pollution) and whose presence is an indicator of 'good' condition.
+However, it will be important to select those of most relevance and for which the resources are secured to regular provide consistent data and integrate this into accounts.